Infections are unfortunately common in many Florida nursing homes and assisted living facilities. That does not mean they are inevitable.

 Sepsis is caused when a serious infection in the blood leads to a chemical release as the body launches a last-ditch effort to fight off invaders.
 The entire body becomes inflamed.

-It’s dangerous for anyone, but it’s especially perilous for elderly patients because their bodies and immune systems are already weak.
+It’s dangerous for anyone, as our Fort Lauderdale attorneys understand, but it’s especially perilous for elderly patients because their bodies and immune systems are already weak.
 This is why it is imperative that sepsis in nursing home patients be treated immediately for the best chance of survival.
 That means patients need to recognize the various stages.

 - Stage I, Sepsis.
 At this point, symptoms will involve a fever of approximately 101 degrees, or a reduction in temperature to about 95 degrees.
 The heart rate increases – about 90 beats per minute – as does the rate of respiration.

 - Stage II, Severe Sepsis.
 At this point, the afflicted person will have trouble breathing.
 They will be in a great deal of pain, particularly in the stomach and abdomen.
 Their heart is racing.
 They will have a decrease in urination and other routine functions.
 Their mental state may be altered.

 - Stage III, Septic Shock.
 At this stage, the patient will go into a state of shock.
 Often, this involves a severe drop in blood pressure.
 When an elderly person goes into septic shock, it is extremely difficult if not impossible for health care workers to restore the individual’s blood pressure back to a normal pace.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.